 While the FTSE 100 is the most commonly used measure for the UK stock market, it doesn’t necessarily reflect the UK economy.
 That’s because many of the biggest UK-listed companies make most of their money outside the UK.

 The FTSE 250 provides a better measure of companies that do most of their business domestically.
-As well as the FTSE 100 companies, it adds others such as ITV, Easyjet, Marks & Spencer, Greggs and Pets at Home.
+Along with the FTSE 100 companies, it adds others such as ITV, Easyjet, Marks & Spencer, Greggs and Pets at Home.

 The Vanguard FTSE 250 ETF (VMIG) is a great option for investors here, with a low ongoing management charge of 0.10%